Compatibility

 Does 10x work with my existing Kibana dashboards and queries

 Yes.
-The 10x Engine operates pre-ingestion -- events that pass through arrive in standard Elasticsearch format.
+The 10x Engine operates pre-ingestion.
+Events that pass through arrive in standard Elasticsearch format.
 Kibana dashboards, saved searches, KQL queries, visualizations, and alerts all work unchanged.
 Zero reconfiguration.

 Does this work with Logstash and Beats